Pricing

 Can I override the system if I want a specific variant to run?

 Yes, but try not to.
-Pinning a variant defeats the optimizer.
-We let you pin one or two for a specific reason (release date, tour announcement) — beyond that, the algorithm beats human intuition by a wide margin.
-We've measured.
+Pinning forces a variant to keep running even when the signal says cut it.
+We let you pin one or two for a specific reason (release date, tour announcement) — beyond that, the data usually beats intuition by a wide margin.

 Q · 06